JmfanBU/ReachNNStar/README.md

 # example 1 to 5
 ./run_exp.sh

+# example 6
-# example 6; note that this program requires at least 8 GB RAM memory to run.
+# note that this program requires at least 8 GB RAM memory to run.
 ./run_tora.sh

 ```

-The verification results will return to ReachNNTool/ReachNN/outputs/SYSTEM.txt.
-The computed flowpipes will be plotted to ReachNNTool/ReachNN/outputs/image/SYSTEM.eps.
+The verification results will return to ReachNNStar/ReachNN/outputs/SYSTEM.txt.

+The computed flowpipes will be plotted to ReachNNStar/ReachNN/outputs/image/SYSTEM.eps.

 #### Run individual results
 Please refer to the template in run_exp.sh

-The neural network description file is in ReachNNTool/ReachNN/Bernstein_Polynomial_Approximation/nn/
+The neural network description file is in ReachNNStar/ReachNN/Bernstein_Polynomial_Approximation/nn/

-The cpp file that model the system are in ReachNNTool/ReachNN/Bernstein_Polynomial_Approximation/systems/
+The cpp file that model the system are in ReachNNStar/ReachNN/Bernstein_Polynomial_Approximation/systems/

 ```

-./example.sh SYSTEM ERROR_BOUND # SYSTEM is the example's cpp filename and network filename; ERROR_BOUND depends on the system's sensitivity
+# SYSTEM is the example's cpp filename and network filename; ERROR_BOUND depends on the system's sensitivity
+./example.sh SYSTEM ERROR_BOUND

 ```